TheEmperorPenguin/TheEmperorPenguin/README.md

 ### Hi there, I'm Gabriel TOUZALIN (TheEmperorPenguin)! 👋

-I'm a student at 42 School, passionate about coding and exploring the beauty of mathematics.
-I have a strong background in C, C++, Fortran, and Python.
+I'm a 3D Developper, passionate about coding and exploring the beauty of mathematics.
+I have a strong background in C, C++.
 I'm particularly fascinated by fractals, especially the mesmerizing Mandelbrot set.

-- 🔭 I’m currently working on mastering my skills in C, C++, Fortran, and Python.
-- 🌱 I’m currently learning fortran and qiskit.
-- 🎸 In my free time, I enjoy playing the guitar and composing music.
-- 💬 Ask me about anything related to programming, fractals, or music!
 - 📫 You can reach me via email at [gabriel.touzalin19@gmail.com](gabriel.touzalin19@gmail.com).

 ### Languages and Tools: